Jour

 0

-13 countries currently have a bilateral climate protection agreement with Switzerland (these are listed here according to the signing date).
-A Statement of Intent for cooperative climate action was signed with Kenya on 7 September 2023.
-Emission reductions can be credited to Switzerland if the corresponding climate protection activities supplement the measures in the partner country and thus enhance their ambitions.
+14 countries currently have a bilateral climate protection agreement with Switzerland (listed here by signing date).
+Emission reductions can be credited to Switzerland if the corresponding climate protection activities supplement the measures in the partner country and thus enhance their countries ambitions.

 1